Invariant-0/programmable-tokens-research/proof-of-concept/testnet-logs/README.md

 ## 🚀 Running Your Own Testnet Tests

-To generate your own logs:
+The above logs are provided for convenience.
+You can always generate your own logs by running the scripts and waiting some time:
 1. Configure `scripts/config.ts` with your testnet credentials
 2. Change `.skip` to `.only` in the desired test file
 3. Run `yarn test`